-Home » Recipes » 25-Minute Ultra-Creamy Lemongrass Prawn Risotto
+Home » Recipes » Italian » 25-Minute Lemongrass Prawn Risotto (Shrimp Risotto)

 We love this easy risotto recipe because it cooks in just about 20 minutes depending on how “al dente” you want the rice and it uses very simple ingredients.
-If you’ve never made homemade risotto, I think you’ll be really surprised by just how dang easy it is!
+If you’ve never made homemade risotto, I think you’ll be really surprised by just how easy it is!
+Plus, you can cook risotto in just about anything including a cast iron skillet as I’ve done for this recipe.

-What is Risotto (And Why Do You Have To Stir It While Cooking)?
+What is Risotto (…and Why Do You Stir it So Much)?

-The first rule of thumb to cooking perfect risotto is to never wash the rice.
+The first rule of thumb for cooking perfect risotto is to never wash the rice.
 Doing so washes away some of the good starch that’s necessary to create this ultra-creamy rice dish.
-Risotto rice is first toasted in a little oil and then cooked very slowly while adding about one cup of hot stock or broth at a time allowing the rice kernels to almost fully absorb the liquid before adding another cup.
+Risotto rice is first toasted in a little fat and then cooked in stages while adding about one cup of hot stock or broth at a time allowing the rice kernels to almost fully absorb the liquid before adding another cup.

-The near-constant stirring of the rice as it cooks and absorbs the liquid helps to rough up the kernel surface which allows the starches to be better released from the rice into the cooking liquid.
+The near-constant stirring of the rice as it cooks and absorbs the liquid helps to rough up the kernel surface which allows the starches to better release from the rice into the cooking liquid.
 This process creates a rich, naturally velvety sauce with soft but al dente rice grains.

 You may add more or less liquid if you want a looser or sturdier risotto.
 Often, towards the end of cooking, butter and/or Parmigiano or Grana Padano cheese are added while vigorously whisking everything which produces a perfectly textured risotto.

-Also, wine, beer, or Prosecco are ingredients that are often used in the earlier stages of cooking (just after toasting the rice) to impart extra flavor, but it isn’t required to make an excellent risotto.
+Also, wine, beer, or Prosecco are ingredients often used in the earlier stages of cooking (just after toasting the rice) to impart extra flavor, but it isn’t required to make an excellent risotto.
+This is a wine-free risotto recipe, but I have made excellent beer risotto, white wine risotto, and even red wine risotto.

-The backbone of any restaurant-quality homemade risotto is short-grain rice with a high starch content that’s capable of absorbing large amounts of liquid and releasing these starches to produce its trademark creamy texture.
+The backbone of any restaurant-quality homemade risotto is short-grain rice with a high starch content that’s capable of absorbing large amounts of liquid and releasing these starches into the dish to produce risotto’s trademark creamy texture.
 All rice has a high proportion of two starches — amylopectin (a sticky starch that’s responsible for risotto’s creaminess) and amylose (a less-sticky starch responsible for the grains remaining separate after cooking).

 Arborio Rice.
 This rice is widely available and the most common rice used for risotto.
 It’s a little wider and longer than the other two varieties and also a little stickier.
 This kernel makes for a slightly thicker, softer risotto.
 Arborio risotto takes about 18 to 20 minutes to cook and can be easier to overcook than the other two varieties below.